pizzalawl/random_poetry/README.md

 # random_poetry
-web app using vanilla javascript and PoetryDB to get 10 lines of poetry for the uncultured folks.
+Web App using Vanilla Javascript and PoetryDB to get as many lines of a poem as needed for uncultured folks.